ozwillo/ozwillo-doc/_includes/1-introduction.md

 Except from the store, the portal pages are reserved to registered and logged users.
 They especially give access to:

 - one's desk, made of shortcut icons to launch services;
 - one's network, to create and manage organizations and links within organizations.
-Thanks to this, it is possible for someone to install applications on behalf organizations, in addition to a personal use, if one is an admin of this organization;
+Thanks to this, it is possible for someone to **install applications on behalf organizations**, in addition to a personal use, if one is an admin of this organization;
 - one's application settings, where one can give others access to a given service, typically an organization admin authorizing other organization members.

 ### Programming interface